 Are you able to perform unclaimed property remediation activities?

-You’ll need to set a time threshold that gives the owners adequate time to update their accounts well before the statutory dormancy periods end and your reporting obligation must be met.
+You’ll need to set a time threshold that gives the owners adequate opportunity to update their accounts well before the statutory dormancy periods end and your reporting obligation must be met.

 Establish an Annual Reporting Timeline

 Once you know which aspects of the annual reporting process are going to be performed with internal resources and which are going to be performed by vendors or partners, you can begin to frame out a timeline for all involved parties to follow.

 Your timeline should be year round.
 Activities for the Fall reporting deadlines, usually October 31st or November 1st, should begin in the Spring.
 Conversely, activities for the Spring reporting deadlines, which stretch from March through July, begin in late Fall or early Winter.

 For additional details on the activities to take place for the six months prior to each reporting cycle, please refer to our Unclaimed Property Reporting Calendar.